jupyterhub/mybinder.org-deploy/README.md

 This section explains how to upgrade the [mybinder.org][] deployment after making a change in the [BinderHub][] repo.

+BinderHub is deployed via a helm chart that is tied to a particular commit on the BinderHub repository.
+BinderHub is a "requirement" for this mybinder.org deployment, which is why it is specified in requirements.yaml.
+Upgrading the version of BinderHub that is used in mybinder.org corresponds to updating the BinderHub helm chart version, which we step through below.

 1. Merge changes to [BinderHub][].
 2. Open the [Travis build for BinderHub](https://travis-ci.org/jupyterhub/binderhub), navigate to the page corresponding to the master branch.